francojeferson/challenge-artificial-intelligence/memory-bank/progress.md

 - Initial focus on modularity, extensibility, and local processing
 - Emphasis on adaptive, user-centered experience and robust documentation
 - Shifted primary technology stack to Python 3.8+ for better alignment with PRD
+- Transitioned from planning to implementation phase with updated Memory Bank documentation

 ## Success Criteria